flutter/flutter/specs/style.md

   TokenSourceBookmark getBookmark();
   void rewind(TokenSourceBookmark bookmark);
 }

 class TokenSourceBookmark {
   constructor ();
   // TokenSource stores unforgeable state on this object using symbols or a weakmap or some such }

-// TODO(ianh): this is a non-starter, we need something better to handle units and custom painting dictionary ParsedValue {
-  any value = null;
-  ValueResolver? resolver = null;
-  Boolean relativeDimension = false; // if true, e.g. for % lengths, the callback will be called again if an ancestor's dimensions change
-  Painter? painter = null;
-}

-// best practice convention: if you're creating a property with needsPaint, you should
-// create a new style value type for it so that it can set the paint callback right;
-// you should never use such a style type when parsing another property

-callback any ParserCallback (TokenSource tokens);
+callback ParserCallback = AbstractStyleValue (TokenSource tokens); // return if successful, throw if not

-class StyleValueType {
+class StyleGrammar {
   constructor ();
   void addParser(ParserCallback parser);
-  any parse(TokenSource tokens, Boolean root = false);
+  AbstractStyleValue parse(TokenSource tokens, Boolean root = false);
    // for each parser callback that was registered, in reverse
    // order (most recently registered first), run these steps:
    //   let bookmark = tokens.getBookmark();